How to Fix Docker Container Not Starting: Common Issues and Solutions

 docker logs <container_name_or_id>

-If the container exited so quickly that you do not know its ID, list all containers including stopped ones:
+If the container exited so fast you don't even know its ID:

 docker ps -a

-This will show you containers in the Exited state along with their exit codes.
-The exit code itself is a valuable clue.
-An exit code of 0 means the process completed normally (which may indicate a misconfigured entrypoint), 1 typically means a general application error, 137 means the container was killed (often by an out-of-memory condition), and 139 indicates a segmentation fault.
+This shows stopped containers along with their exit codes.
+Pay attention to that exit code — it's a real clue.
+0 means the process completed normally (probably a misconfigured entrypoint).
+1 is a general application error.
+137 means the kernel killed it (usually OOM).
+139 is a segfault.

 Incorrect or Missing Entrypoint and CMD